Hollowblocks/Smart-Time-and-Attendance-Monitoring/README.md

 ## Overview

-This system leverages facial recognition technology (DeepFace) to accurately and efficiently track employee time and attendance for the Department of Agriculture.
+This system leverages facial recognition technology (AWS Face Rekognition/ DeepFace) to accurately and efficiently track employee time and attendance for the Department of Agriculture.
 It integrates with a camera system or webcam to capture images, processes these images to identify individuals, and logs their clock-in/clock-out times.
 It also automatically saves all necessary data (image data, time logs, account updates, image paths, etc.) into a database.

 ## Modules and Features